capp-machine-learning/DonorsChoose-machine-learning/README.md

         $ chmod +x ./run.py
         $ ./run.py

-The whole process should take several hours, depending on the machine that the script is running on.
+The whole process should take around 8 hours, depending on the machine that the script is running on.
 You will be able to keep track by looking at `results.log`.

 The project report is `report.md`.